 Treatment Areas That May Benefit from AART

-Amino Acid Replacement Therapy (AART) may be considered for several areas of the body where collagen and hydration play an essential role in maintaining structure and resilience.
+Amino Acid Replacement Therapy may be considered for different areas of the body where collagen and hydration are important for maintaining tissue structure and resilience.
+This therapy focuses on supporting the body’s natural collagen-related processes rather than altering anatomy.

 Common treatment areas include:

-- Face, neck, and décolletage: to help support skin firmness and elasticity in areas commonly affected by natural collagen decline.
+- Face, neck, and décolletage: to support skin firmness and elasticity in areas commonly affected by age-related collagen decline.

-- Hands: to assist in maintaining hydration and skin texture.
+- Hands: to help maintain hydration levels and improve overall skin texture.

-- Ligaments and other connective tissues: to support tissue strength and flexibility through collagen maintenance.
+- Ligaments and connective tissues: to support tissue strength and flexibility by assisting ongoing collagen maintenance.

-AART is designed to assist collagen preservation and hydration in these regions, contributing to overall tissue integrity.
-However, suitability and outcomes vary between individuals and should always be assessed by a licensed practitioner.
+Amino Acid Replacement Therapy is designed to support collagen preservation and hydration in these areas, contributing to overall tissue integrity.
+Suitability, treatment planning, and expected outcomes can vary and should always be evaluated through a consultation with a licensed medical practitioner.

 Potential Benefits of AART